-- (i) the financial statements fairly present the state of affairs of the Fund as at the end of the financial year and the result of operations and cash flows for the year: - (ii) adequate accounting records and effective internal control systems and risk management have been maintained; - (iii) appropriate accounting policies supported by reasonable and prudent judgements and estimates have been used consistently; - (iv) the financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS), International Accounting Standard (IAS), the Mauritian Companies Act 2001 and the Mauritian Financial Reporting Act 2004; - (v) the financial statements have been prepared on a going concern basis; - (vi) they are responsible for safeguarding the assets of the Fund; - (vii) they are responsible for leading and controlling the organization and meeting all legal and regulatory requirements; - (viii) they have taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- (i) the financial statements fairly present the state of affairs of the Fund as at the end of the financial year and the result of operations and cash flows for the year; - (ii) adequate accounting records and effective internal control systems and risk management have been maintained; - (iii) appropriate accounting policies supported by reasonable and prudent judgements and estimates have been used consistently; - (iv) the financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS), International Accounting Standard (IAS) and the Companies Act 2001; - (v) the financial statements have been prepared on a going concern basis; - (vi) they are responsible for safeguarding the assets of the Fund; - (vii) they are responsible for leading and controlling the organization and meeting all legal and regulatory requirements; - (viii) they have taken reasonable steps for the prevention and detection of fraud and other irregularities.

-The external auditor is responsible for reporting on whether the financial statements are fairly presented.
+The External Auditor is responsible for reporting on whether the financial statements are fairly presented.